 What is APT Worldwide?

-APT Worldwide is the international licensing division of American Public Television.
-We represent producers and suppliers of quality non-fiction content in the international marketplace.
-Our goal is to provide additional revenue streams for producers and gain international exposure for their content.
+APT Worldwide is the licensing division of American Public Television (APT), a leading syndicator of programming to the public television system in the United States.
+We license high-quality programs from independent producers and suppliers of factual content to buyers from around the world.
+Our goals are to provide additional revenue streams for program suppliers and gain exposure for their content.

 To whom does APT Worldwide sell?

-APT Worldwide licenses content to broadcasters and distributors in every territory, and across multiple distribution platforms, including terrestrial, cable, digital, satellite, HD, DVD, internet, VOD, mobile and educational.
-We have a presence at the major international markets and a rich website and print catalog.
+APT Worldwide licenses content to broadcasters and distributors in every territory, and across multiple distribution platforms, including terrestrial, cable, digital, satellite, streaming, VOD, mobile and educational.
+We attend major television markets and maintain a rich website and print catalog.

 How much money can be made in the international market?

 This is a complex answer!
-The amount of money a program will generate in international licensing depends on a combination of factors: the quality of the content, the size of the territory for which it is being licensed, the type of rights requested and exclusivity.
+The amount of money a program will generate in licensing depends on a combination of factors: the quality of the content, the size of the territory for which it is being licensed, the type of rights requested and exclusivity.
 Typically, the U.K., Japan, France and Germany pay the highest license fees.
-They also buy the least amount of foreign programming because they produce much of it themselves.
+They also buy the least amount of programming because they produce much of it themselves.
 Terrestrial broadcasters pay more than cable and digital, but again, buy the least amount.
-We try to be honest when estimating how much revenue a program can generate, as we want you to have realistic expectations.
-However, we will always try to negotiate the best deal and make recommendations in order to maximize licensing revenue.
+Streaming services also pay based on territories and exclusivity.
+We try to be honest when estimating how much revenue a program may generate, as we want suppliers to have realistic expectations.
+However, we always try to negotiate the best deal and will make recommendations in order to maximize licensing revenue.

 How does APT Worldwide market programs?